 Academic Information Session

-Academic Information Sessions are replacing the New Student Information Sessions.
-The new, reformatted Academic Information Sessions will begin January 23, 2017.
+Academic Information Sessions have replaced the New Student Information Sessions.

 At Academic Information Sessions you’ll meet with an academic advisor to learn about your program including:

 - Admission Requirements

 You’ll also learn how your advisor will work with you from your program’s orientation all the way through graduation or transfer.